microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-headers.md

 ---
 title: "headers resource type"
-description: "Represents the HTTP headers included in a network request or response"
+description: "The HTTP headers represent the additional information included in a network request or response.
+These headers contain various attributes and values that provide additional context or instructions for the communication between the client and the server."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access